github/codeql/docs/language/ql-training/cpp/program-representation-cpp.rst

     #define square(x) x*x
     y = square(y0), z = square(z0)

-is represented in the snapshot database as:
+is represented in the CodeQL database database as:

 - A Macro entity representing the text of the *head* and *body* of the macro
 - Assignment nodes, representing the two assignments after preprocessing